The elements of a randomized evaluation

 Measurement in a randomized evaluation typically occurs at two key stages: baseline measurement, often used to gather descriptive statistics on the study sample (such as the average age, household income, or gender composition), and endline measurement, used to estimate the effect of the intervention.
 Some randomized evaluations may collect data during the middle of the intervention, known as midline data–this is typically used to monitor the implementation of the intervention.

 Many randomized evaluations rely on conducting surveys to measure outcomes.
 Social science researchers often collect innovative and very specific measurements to get at the exact outcomes that the impact evaluation is interested in.
-For example, researchers can measure the strength of individual preferences, say, for taking on risk or for reciprocating a generous gesture; detailed location or GPS data; information on social networks and financial relationships in a village; quality and quantity of goods purchased and consumed; women’s and girls’ empowerment; and more.
+For example, researchers can measure the strength of individual preferences for taking on risk or for reciprocating a generous gesture, detailed location using GPS data, information on social networks and financial relationships in a village, quality and quantity of goods purchased and consumed, women’s and girls’ empowerment, and more.

 In addition to survey data, the use of administrative data has also become increasingly common.
 Administrative data in randomized evaluations has enabled researchers to answer questions about a host of subjects at relatively low cost.
 For instance, J-PAL researchers have answered many important questions about health access and health financing for low-income households in the US using Medicare and Medicaid data.
-Administrative data is extremely useful for example to conduct long-term follow ups on the study sample.
-For more information on how J-PAL uses administrative data, see our Innovations in Data and Experiments in Action (IDEA) Initiative.
+Administrative data is extremely useful to conduct long-term follow-ups on the study sample, and new technologies and the wider availability of big data have enabled researchers to use satellite data to measure deforestation and target cash transfers.
+For more practical guidance on administrative data, as well as case studies featuring research-data provider partnerships, see J-PAL’s Handbook on Using Administrative Data for Research and Evidence-based Policy.

-J-PAL affiliated professor Kelsey Jack explores these concepts in our 2016 Evaluating Social Programs course (video; slides).
-In addition, J-PAL has technical resources on measurement and survey design.
+J-PAL affiliated professor Kelsey Jack explores these concepts in our 2016 Evaluating Social Programs course (video and slides).
+In addition, J-PAL has technical resources on measurement and survey design, as well as a Repository of measurement and survey design resources by topic.
 Some evaluations by J-PAL affiliated researchers that use administrative data to measure outcomes can be found below:

 3. Deciding on a research design that is ethical, feasible, and scientifically sound